getsentry/sentry-react-native/docs/index.rst

       // These two options will only be considered if stacktrace merging is active
       // Here you can add modules that should be ignored or exclude modules
       // that should no longer be ignored from stacktrace merging
-      // ignore_modules_exclude: ["I18nManager"], // Exclude is always stronger than include
+      // ignoreModulesExclude: ["I18nManager"], // Exclude is always stronger than include
-      // ignore_modules_include: ["RNSentry"], // Include modules that should be ignored too
+      // ignoreModulesInclude: ["RNSentry"], // Include modules that should be ignored too
       // ---------------------------------
     }).install();